Oklahoma executes man for 1993 killing of 3-year-old boy

 McALESTER, Okla.
-(AP) — Oklahoma executed a man Thursday for the torture slaying of his girlfriend’s 3-year-old son in 1993.
+(AP) — Oklahoma executed a man Thursday for the torture slaying of his girlfriend’s 3-year-old son in 1993, the third of four scheduled executions in the U.S. over a two-day stretch.

+With Richard Stephen Fairchild’s execution, the state has now put to death seven people since it resumed carrying out executions in October 2021.
+In that time, Oklahoma has carried out more executions than neighboring Texas, which since 1976 has executed far more people than any other state.

+More than half of the 40 people currently on Oklahoma’s death row have execution dates set over the next two years after the state Court of Criminal Appeals issued a moratorium in 2015 following a botched execution and two drug mix-ups in the death chamber.

 Fairchild, an ex-Marine, was convicted of killing Adam Broomhall after the child wet the bed.
 Prosecutors say Fairchild held both sides of Adam’s body against a scorching furnace, then threw him into a table.
 The child never regained consciousness and died later that day.

-Strapped to a gurney inside the death chamber, Fairchild thanked his attorneys and prison staff and apologized to Broomhall’s family.
+Strapped to a gurney inside the death chamber, Fairchild thanked his attorneys and prison staff and apologized to Adam’s family.

 “Today’s a day for Adam, justice for Adam,” Fairchild said.